 Nearly all babies will have a simple blood test to check for disorders that are not apparent immediately after delivery.
 Some of these disorders are genetic, metabolic, blood, or hormone-related.
 Each state in the United States requires screening tests, but the specific tests performed vary among the states.
-Some disorders are more common in some states, making these individual tests more important in those states.

 A heel-prick is used to sample the baby's blood.
 The blood drops are collected in a small vial or on a special paper.
 The blood is then sent for testing.
 The baby's heel may have some redness at the pricked site, and some babies may have bruising, but this usually disappears in a few days.

 Phenylketonuria (PKU).
 PKU is an inherited disease in which the body cannot metabolize a protein called phenylalanine.
 It is estimated that one in every 10,000 to 15,000 babies is born with PKU in the U.S. Without treatment, PKU can cause intellectual disability.
 Newborn screening for PKU is required in all 50 states.